 At that point, wit moves into empathy.
 You can have the best wit in the world, but if no one is listening, what's the point?This is precisely what I say about my Twitter.
 I never get retweets for my gold.

-Have you considered the possibility…OK, changing topic.
+Have you considered the possibility…Okay, changing topic.
 Is Barack Obama witty?

 Look.
 He's an effortlessly cool man.
 I will not fall into your trap.Are emojis wittier than Barack Obama?